 British Team Repairs Masada Palace

 Herod began building the Masada fortress around 10 A.D.
 It became the last outpost of zealots during the Jewish revolt against Rome that began in A.D.
-66. The zealots held off Roman legions for three years _ until they completed a massive dirt ramp up the cliff.
+66. The Romans were unable to take Masada for three years _ until they completed a massive dirt ramp up the cliff.
 But before they could reach their victims, the zealots chose mass suicide over enslavement.